Sulstice/cocktail-shaker/README.md

     git clone https://github.com/Sulstice/Cocktail-Shaker.git

-This will automatically install the latest version of Cocktail Shaker.
+This will automatically install the latest version of cocktail-shaker.

-Structure of Cocktail Shaker
+Structure of cocktail-shaker
 ============================

 Currently, the main subpackages are:

--   **cocktail_shaker**: Contains a lot of the high level functionality; Request Handling, File Parsing/Writing, Enumeration and Expansion
+-   **cocktail_shaker**: Contains a lot of the high level functionality; request handling, file parsing/writing, enumeration, and expansion.
 -   **docs**: An access point for the readthedocs implementation.
--   **datasources**: This is where the system stores it's data on predfined functional groups and/or shapes (coming soon).
+-   **datasources**: This is where the system stores its data on predfined functional groups and/or shapes (coming soon).
--   **tests**: Tests that are for the file handling, requests, and testing molecule pattern recognition
+-   **tests**: Tests that are for the file handling, requests, and testing molecule pattern recognition.

 The API of all public interfaces are subject to change in the future, although **datasources** are *relatively* stable at this point.